RyanLua/FluentAutoClicker/README.md

 ### High Performance

-Under 100MB of memory and responsive UI
+Under 100MB of memory and responsive UI.
+This auto clicker is extremely lightweight and requires nothing else to be installed manually.

 ### Fluent Design Light & Dark Theme

 Automatic dark and light themes made with the latest Fluent Design guidelines.

+### Safe & Secure

+With it's open-source nature, Fluent Auto Clicker, everyone can see they're running on their computer or even compile it themselves.
+Other auto clickers are often closed-source so no one knows what's truly in the code, not for us.

 ## Screenshots